ninoNinkovic/LiveStamps/README.md

 ####Advanced Formatting With Injection Flags:

-Because each value defined actually gets mapped as a Python format() string.
-This allows for POWERFUL formatting.
-Learn more about available flags at [Python String Format Cookbook](https://mkaz.com/2012/10/10/python-string-format/ "Python String Format Cookbook")
+Because each value defined actually gets passed through the Python format() function it allows for POWERFUL formatting.

 The following would format convert the number 87 to different bases, decimal, hex, octal, binary